-Data is processed under the instruction of the individual research protocol, as delegated by the practice (data controller).
+CRN WM processes data under the instruction of the individual research protocol, as delegated by the practice (data controller).
 You can opt out of being invited to participate in research at any time, please inform a member of the practice team and we will add the appropriate opt out code to your record.